Georgia Florida and Alabama Railroad: Later years

-Today
+Current conditions

+North of Bainbridge

-The Cuthbert-Bainbridge segment is now owned by the Georgia Department of Transportation and operated by the Georgia Southwestern Railroad.
+The segment from Cuthbert to Bainbridge is now owned by the Georgia Department of Transportation and operated by the Georgia Southwestern Railroad.

+Bainbridge Subdivision
-The segment from Bainbridge to Attapulgus, Georgia, is owned by CSX.
-It operates as their Bainbridge Subdivision.

-The Attapulgus-Tallahassee segment is owned by the Florida Gulf & Atlantic Railroad.
+The segment from Bainbridge to Tallahassee is still in service.
+This segment is still known as the Bainbridge Subdivision and it is operated by CSX from Bainbridge to Attapulgus.
+CSX sold the remaining segment from Attapulgus to Tallahassee to the Florida Gulf & Atlantic Railroad in 2019.

 Currently, the line's milepost numbers begin in Tallahassee at 52 and increase from there.
 This is due to the fact that the numbering still reflects the line's full length to Carrabelle, which was mile 0 before the track between there and Tallahassee was abandoned.

+South of Tallahassee

 A 2.4-mile part of the abandoned Tallahassee-Carrabelle segment of the GF&A is now the Tallahassee-Georgia Florida and Alabama (GF&A) Trail in the Apalachicola National Forest.
 Research work on the rail-to-trail project was done by Genesis Group.